SimonQAC/Learning/README.md

 # Learning

-Collection of various tasks completed, an archive of my learning process that do not deserve their own repo due
+Collection of various tasks completed, an archive of my learning process that do not deserve their own repo